Category: Planning & Logistics

 Cycle Tour Sponsorship: The Good, The Bad & The Ugly

 Imagine the following entirely hypothetical situation.
 Several months into your round-the-world cycle tour, you are still glowing with what you see as a victory over the whole of capitalism — when something goes wrong.
 A piece of equipment isn’t doing its job properly, and you need one particular sponsor’s help to replace it.
-So you […] Continue reading →
+So you write to them.
+They don’t respond.
+You spend a small fortune to call them from a public phone booth.
+But the person you want is not available right now.
+And after endless weeks of being fobbed off because someone in an office somewhere is still in… Continue reading →

 -